dotnet/docs-maui/docs/migration/uwp-projects.md

 ## Changes to MSBuild properties

-Platform properties should be replaced in favor of the following .NET runtime identifiers:
+While upgrading your application, it is recommended to remove these UWP properties: `WindowsXamlEnableOverview`, `AppxPackageSigningEnabled`, and `GenerateAssemblyInfo`.
+Specify the platform architectures in the target project with the following .NET runtime identifiers:

 ```xml
 <PropertyGroup>